franciscoamado/FranciscoAmado.github.io/content/blog/til-dataloaders/index.md

 Saw it initially in [gqlgen#Dataloaders](https://gqlgen.com/reference/dataloaders/) but I believe the idea comes from [engineering.fb.com](https://engineering.fb.com/2014/06/10/web/open-sourcing-haxl-a-library-for-haskell/).

-This dataloader sits between the application layer, e.g. a GraphQL resolver, and the datasource, providing an abstraction to the later where a single request can represent a batch of multiples.
+This dataloader sits between the application layer, e.g. a GraphQL resolver, and the datasource, providing an abstraction to the latter where a single request can represent a batch of multiples.

 ## Why does it matter?